Algonquin Sno-Blazers maintains 47 miles of trail in the heart of the Adirondack Park.

 Please check our Facebook Page for the latest updates.

-Meetings are generally the third Friday of every month through the winter at 7 PM in the Wells Emergency Squad building located behind the United Methodist Church on the corner of Buttermilk Hill Road and State Rt 30.
+Meetings are generally the second Thursday of every month through the winter at 7 PM in the Wells Emergency Squad building located behind the United Methodist Church on the corner of Buttermilk Hill Road and State Rt 30.
 General Meetings are open to all current and potential future club members.
 Please join us.
+Meetings may be a combination of in-person and Zoom.
+Check our Facebook Page for details.

 Many of our snowmobile trails are deep woods trails in the Adirondack Forest Preserve.
 Although they may not receive heavy traffic, they require lots of maintanance.
 Some are far from our base of operations, and we are restricted by DEC and APA regulations as to the level of maintenance/improvement and the type of equipment that can be used.